 Credibility is key

 What does it take to become the most popular social media platform?
 Start off by being a credible one!
 The first step to building credibility is by completing every last bit of information on your LinkedIn profile.
 Did you know that Company Pages with complete profiles actually gain twice as much visitors compared to those with incomplete ones?
-Boosting page visits paired with a consistent posting schedule would greatly increase your engagement with potential networks and customers and even build a loyal base of relationship with these people.
+Boosting page visits with a scraping LinkedIn tool paired with a consistent posting schedule would greatly increase your engagement with potential networks and customers and even build a loyal base of relationship with these people.

 Less is more for business on LinkedIn

 In our fast-paced world with so much distractions and competition, simplicity is the best practice any business could use when it comes to content-making.
 With other social media platforms that could easily take away your screen time, long and overbearing content is a sure way to lessen customer engagement for your business.

 One of the best strategies to grab user’s attention is to make quick and informative videos.
 Videos are more relatable and easy to absorb compared to reading a two to five minute long article.
 More and more people are spending a lot more time on YouTube compared to other social media platforms.
 It may not be the most popular social media app out there, but it does take a lot of valuable screen time.

 It takes two to tango